VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 - In a wireless LAN setting, wireless users receive or transmit packets via an access point that is connected into the enterprise network (likely through ethernet), which is then connected to the wired Internet
 	- Wide-area wireless access has developed to provide such an infrastructure at even larger distances from a base station - e.g. 4G and 5G
 ### Physical Media
+- These different types of **communication (physical) links** may have varying transmission rate (**bandwidth**)
 - **Twisted-pair copper wire** is a guided transmission medium that is relatively inexpensive and commonly used
 	- Insulated pairs of copper wires are twisted together (to reduce electrical interference) and wrapped in a protective shield, although **unshielded twister pair (UTP)** is also commonly used for LANs
 	- Twisted pair is common for residential access via DSL and can range in data rates from 10 Mbps to 10 Gbps
+  - Copper wires are bidirectional
 - **Coaxial cable** consists of two copper conductors but concentric rather than parallel, allowing for high data transmission rates
 	- Coaxial cable is common for cable Internet access, and tends to involve a transmitter shifting the digital signal to a specific frequency band to send to one or more receivers
 	- Coaxial cable is a **shared medium**, as a number of end systems can receive what is sent by the other end systems since they are connected directly to the cable
+  - Coaxial cables are *broadband*, so there are multiple frequency channels on the cable
+    - Each channel is roughly 100's of Mbps rate
+  - Coaxial cable is bidirectional
 - **Fiber optics** are thin, flexible mediums that conduct pulses of light (representing bits)
 	- They can support very high bit rates and are immune to electromagnetic interference but are very expensive
 	- As a result of their expense, they are not typically used for short-distance transport but mostly for long distance situations
+  - Fiber optics is bidirectional
 - **Terrestrial radio channels** are an unguided medium that carry signal long distances via radio waves, though they are sensitive to environmental interferences such as interference
 	- There are radio channels that operate over short distances, over local areas, and over wide areas
+  - Radio is *not* bidirectional, but is rather half-duplex
 - **Satellite radio channels** links two or more Earth-based microwave transmitters/receivers, known as ground stations and then regenerate the signal to transmit on another frequency
 	- **Geostationary satellites** and **low-earth orbiting satellites** are the most common, with the latter being closer to Earth and the former being 36,000 kilometers above the Earth's surface (which incurs substantial propagation delay)
 ## The Network core